-1. Exception: Allowance may be permitted in Tier 2 for up to 5-percent specialty purpose flooring.
+- 1. Exception: Allowance may be permitted in Tier 2 for up to 5-percent specialty purpose flooring. - $2. \ Solar \ water-heating \ system \ requirement \ for \ newly \ constructed \ restaurants \ as \ per \ A5.203.1.1.2.$

-Exceptions for solar water-heating system requirement:

-2. Buildings with a natural gas service water heater with a minimum of 95-percent thermal efficiency.

-3. Buildings where greater than 75 percent of the total roof area has annual solar access that is less than 70 percent.
+- a.
+Buildings with a natural gas service water heater with a minimum of 95-percent thermal efficiency. - b.
+Buildings where greater than 75 percent of the total roof area has annual solar access that is less than 70 percent.
 Solar access is the ratio of solar insolation including shade to the solar insolation without shade.
-Shading from obstructions located on the roof or any other part of the building shall not be included in the determination of annual solar access.

-4. Life cycle assessment compliant with Section A5.409.4 in this code may be substituted for prescriptive measures from Division A5.4.
+Shading from obstructions located on the roof or any other part of the building shall not be included in the determination of annual solar access. - 3.
+Life cycle assessment compliant with Section A5.409.4 in this code may be substituted for prescriptive measures from Division A5.4.